Presbyterian Blue Hose men's basketball: Postseason

+CBI results

+The Blue Hose have appeared in the College Basketball Invitational (CBI) twice.
+Their record is 0–2.

 CIT Results

 The Blue Hose have appeared in the Division I CollegeInsider.com Postseason Tournament (CIT) one time.
 Their record is 2–1.

 NCAA Division II tournament results

 The Blue Hose have appeared in the NCAA Division II tournament four times.
 Their combined record is 3–4.

 NAIA tournament results

 The Blue Hose have appeared in the NAIA tournament one time.
 Their record is 0–1.